meadsteve/meadsteve.github.io/_posts/2022-09-13-how-boring-should-your-teams-codebases-be.markdown

 Recently I was talking to friend about getting new people up and running in software teams.
 He mentioned some problems a few new starters had had with an unfamiliar library they'd chosen in one project.
-This got me thinking about a blog post I'd read a number of year's ago about [novelty budgets](https://shimweasel.com/2018/08/25/novelty-budgets) ( and even more year's ago: [choose boring technology](https://mcfunley.com/choose-boring-technology)).
+This got me thinking about a blog post I'd read a number of years ago about [novelty budgets](https://shimweasel.com/2018/08/25/novelty-budgets) ( and even more years ago: [choose boring technology](https://mcfunley.com/choose-boring-technology)).

 ## Perspectives on novelty
 ### Team perspective - the new starter?